 Well, to assess the level of threat, different developers of the likes of Google and Microsoft have released their own diagnosis tools for our computers.
 We have to point out that's all based on a hardware error (not the design itself but a bug that affects the calculation routine) that can be solved with appropriate updates to key system aspects, although that may lead your computer to decrease its performance.

 The case is that Ashampoo has released its own detection tool: Ashampoo Spectre Meltdown CPU Checker.
-It's a simple application that you only have to download and that carries out the corresponding verifications on your PC without having to install anything in order to know your risk level.
+It's a simple application that once downloaded carries out the corresponding verifications on your PC without having to install anything in order to know your risk level.

 What to do if my system is affected by Meltdown and Spectre?